 Comic BAR RENTA! (guest episodes 3 and 4)

 In 2017, Saito guested on Shuuta Morishima‘s Comic BAR RENTA!, show that airs on TOKYO MX.
 Following the premise of the show, the guest performs alongside the host a short part of a comic.

 He is known for his extreme sense of responsibility and seriousness towards every single role he’s casted in.
 All roles are important ones and he performs every single one of them as if they were leading roles.
 Saito is often praised for his professionalism and diligence.
 He’s known as the type of seiyuu that isn’t ashamed of doing BL work and proudly talks about it, he’s also the kind of seiyuu that won’t say “no” to a project as long as he can fit it on his schedule.
 But he’s also the type to vent his frustrations, even if indirectly, when he feels a work of his isn’t doing well or deserved a different treatment, e.g. Dance With Devils – Fortuna back in 2017 (Cool Voice vol.24).

-His hobbies include reading, walking, singing, writing, watching movies – foreign, especially French and Italian that he mentioned he watches those with subs in Japanese instead of dubbed -, playing musical instruments (mainly guitar), cooking – he often lets his fans know about a new recipe he’s working on, ending up sharing the results on his personal blog.
+His hobbies include reading, walking, singing, writing, watching movies – foreign, especially French and Italian that he mentioned he watches those with subs in Japanese instead of dubbed -, playing musical instruments (mainly guitar), composing music, cooking – he often lets his fans know about a new recipe he’s working on, ending up sharing the results on his personal blog.
 He often mentions the music or movies/series he’s into as well as gives suggestions to his fans based on his experiences.
 He’s known for being a curious person with lots of interests and pastimes.